sigma666666/Assignment-3/README.md

    **Answer**:

    （1）A Lambda function in serverless deployment is a piece of code that runs in response to events, such as HTTP requests, database actions, or file uploads.
 It is executed without the need for provisioning or managing servers.
 The cloud provider runs the code in a highly available compute environment and scales automatically.
-Lambda functions are event-driven, pay-per-use, and can significantly reduce operational costs and complexity.

    （2）The `lambda_handler` function is the core of a serverless application that processes requests using AWS Lambda.
 It begins by loading a machine learning model with `pickle.load`.
 When invoked, it receives an `event` object containing the request data and a `context` object providing runtime information.
 The function extracts input values from the event's JSON body and passes them to the `predict` function, which utilizes the loaded model to generate predictions.
 These predictions are then packaged into a JSON response with a status code of 200.